seanshen-acuni/NYCU/README.md

-# Welcome to My Github Portfolio
+# Welcome to My Github!!

 Hi, I'm **Sean Shen**.
 I graduated with a **dual degree in Civil Engineering and Electronics and Electrical Engineering** from **National Yang Ming Chiao Tung University(NYCU),Taiwan**.